Dragon Ball Logo

 Dragon Ball Logo 1986-1989

-One of the first video game logos based on the story of the original manga features the two-line lettering “DRAGON BALL.”
-The letters overlap and cast black shadows.
+One of the first video game logos based on the original manga’s story features the two-line lettering “DRAGON BALL.”
+The letters overlap, casting black shadows.
 At the top is the blue word “DRAGON.”
 At the bottom, aligned on the left edge, is the second part of the name.
 The designers made it red and added seven yellow circles with hieroglyphics.

 1996 – 1998